 What’s Coming to Life

-The desert doesn’t stay dormant forever, and March is when the awakening begins.
-Along the Fremont River corridor and in the lower elevation washes, you’ll start to see the first wildflowers of the season.
+The desert doesn’t stay dormant forever, and March is when the awakening starts.
+Down in the Fremont River corridor and the lower elevation washes, you’ll catch the first wildflowers of the season.
 The orchards in the Fruita Historic District begin to bud.
-Cottonwoods that have stood bare all winter start showing the faintest blush of green.
+The cottonwoods that have stood bare all winter show the faintest blush of green.
+It’s a subtle transformation, but it feels remarkable against all that permanent orange and red sandstone.

-It’s a subtle transformation, but one that feels remarkable against the permanent backdrop of orange and red sandstone.
-Wildlife becomes more active too.
-Mule deer are frequently spotted at lower elevations where the early grass is emerging.
+Wildlife gets more active too.
+Mule deer show up at lower elevations where the early grass is coming in.
 Raptors are moving through on migration.
-And bird activity along the river picks up noticeably as resident species begin their spring routines.
+Bird activity along the river picks up noticeably as resident species get going for spring.
+It’s a good time to slow down and pay attention to what’s moving around you.

 The Trails Are at Their Best